On Feb, 25 2020

 If you know that your landing page is targetting 18 to 25-year-old men, then don’t show images of 30 to 40-year-old women using the product.
 The same can be said with the messaging, color scheme, CTAs and even the personality of the chatbot you choose to use on the page.
 Split test personalization tactics and see which ones convert best.

-3. A/B test placement of reviews on your landing page
+3. A/B test placement of reviews on your e-commerce landing page

 Screenshot from Barnerbrand Facebook retargetingcampaign